reaktor/pluspool-led/README.md

 ## data sources

-datagarrison - used for central park rainfall data, and the sensor in pier 17
+datagarrison - used for central park rainfall data, and the sensor in Pier 35

 noaa tides and currents - used for speed and direction of water flow